readium/readium-lcp-server/README.md

 ## [frontend]

-A Frontend Test server, which offers a GUI and API for having a complete experience.
+A Frontend Test server, which mimics your own frontend platform (e.g. bookselling website), with a GUI and its own REST API.
+Its sole goal is to help you test the License and License status servers.

 Public functionalities (accessible from the web):
 * Fetch a license from its id